aliprf/california_housing_explainable_prediction/README.md

-# 🏠 California Housing Price Prediction
+#  California Housing Price Prediction with Explainability

 This project trains a Random Forest model to predict median house values using the California Housing dataset and provides a web-based UI for interaction.

 ---

-## 📦 Install Dependencies
+## Install Dependencies

 Install all required dependencies using [Pixi](https://pixi.sh):